haidi-ustc/mech2d/README.md

 > The input.yaml can also be setted by JSON format, however it seems that Yaml format is much easier to read.

+> If you dont want to use the dpdispatcher to automatically submit the jobs, you can run the command: `m2d run --manual  input.yaml` .
+In this way, only the input files of vasp tasks will be generated.

 * the **post** stage used analysis the result and plot the result.